astro/buzzrelay/INSTALL-UBUNTU.md

 ### Private Key File
 Generate a new RSA key pair for signing ActivityPub messages.
 Note using this command also sets the appropriate permissions values.

+Run these commands from the root of the project.

 ```bash
 openssl genrsa -out private-key.pem 4096